sullivg2/sullivg2.github.io/advisory.md

 advisor for Meridian DLT where I am supporting their Green Data Centre and Blockchain-focused platform-as-a-service.

-> Our entire project felt a lift when Geoff began advising Meridian DLT, and it really seemed like a lot of our vision started becoming integrated with real world possibilities.
-Not only in bringing advanced understanding of our infrastructure and connectivity needs, but presenting them to diverse audiences in a way that we could build with and begin to implement."

-*"Our entire project felt a lift when Geoff began advising Meridian DLT, and it really seemed like a lot of our vision started becoming integrated with real world possibilities.
-Not only in bringing advanced understanding of our infrastructure and connectivity needs, but presenting them to diverse audiences in a way that we could build with and begin to implement."* -[Matthew Pickup](https://www.linkedin.com/in/matthew-pickup-64883535/3), Co-founder & Director of Development @ [Meridian DLT](https://meridiandlt.com/)
+> "Our entire project felt a lift when Geoff began advising Meridian DLT, and it really seemed like a lot of our vision started becoming integrated with real world possibilities.
+Not only in bringing advanced understanding of our infrastructure and connectivity needs, but presenting them to diverse audiences in a way that we could build with and begin to implement." - [Matthew Pickup](https://www.linkedin.com/in/matthew-pickup-64883535/3), Co-founder & Director of Development @ [Meridian DLT](https://meridiandlt.com/)
-{: .notice}

 ![Cloud-A](/assets/images/cloudalogo.jpg "cloud-a")